The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 This status can appear for several hours or longer depending on the carrier, pickup volume, or scanning schedules.
 It generally means the package is on its way but hasn't completed the next tracking checkpoint.

-Here are the cleanest ways to do improve a shipping process:
+Here are the cleanest ways to improve a shipping process:

 Automate label creation.